 Father God governs with mercy and justice.
 His rules don’t restrict the enjoyment of life, they enhance it.
 In the same way that the rules of a sport protect the participants, bringing order and maximum enjoyment of the game, so God’s counsel does the same.

 Yes, God is our Saviour but only because He is first and foremost a Father.
 As our Father, He immediately sought to rescue us when we fell.
-Through a love we can only begin to imagine, Father God restored us to Himself in Christ.
+Through a love we can only begin to imagine, Father God restores us to Himself in Christ.

 Yes, God is our Friend but only because He is first and foremost a Father.
 As our Father, He desires our fellowship and friendship with us.
 However, this awesome reality does not negate that He is first our Father.
-He is not our “buddy” or our “china”.
+He is not our “buddy” or our “pal”.

 My own natural father is among my best friends, but he remains my father.
 My respect for my Dad governs how I relate to him and it keeps me from becoming presumptuous and overfamiliar.
 Likewise, our reverence for our heavenly Father governs how we respond to His invitation of friendship.

 Fatherhood: Identity of Love